puppetlabs-toy-chest/lock_manager/README.md

 Lock Manager now has tests and rubocop setup.
 There are basic tests for the functionality of lock manager.

+Tests assume you have redis running on localhost on the default port.

 # License
 Apache Sofware License 2.0